Eigenvalue asymptotics for the one-particle kinetic energy density operator: Regularity of , main result, compact operators

 \begin{thm} Suppose that the eigenfunction $\psi$ satisfies the bound \eqref{eq:exp}.
 Then the eigenvalues $\l_k(\boldsymbol\ST), k = 1, 2, \dots,$ of the operator $\boldsymbol\ST$ satisfy the asymptotic formula \eqref{eq:mainas} with the constant

 \end{thm}

-\begin{remark} \begin{enumerate} \item Theorem \ref{thm:maincompl} extends to the case of a molecule with several nuclei whose positions are fixed.
+A few remarks are in order. \begin{enumerate} \item Theorem \ref{thm:maincompl} extends to the case of a molecule with several nuclei whose positions are fixed.
 The modifications are straightforward. \item The formula \eqref{eq:coeffA} shows that the spectral asymptotics depend only on the behaviour of the eigenfunction $\psi$ near the pair coalescence points $x_j=x_k$, $j, k = 1, 2, \dots, N$, $j\not = k$.
 Neither the points $x_j = 0, j = 1, 2, \dots, N$, nor the coalescence points of higher orders (e.g. $x_j = x_k = x_l$ with pair-wise distinct $j, k, l$) contribute to the asymptotics \eqref{eq:mainas}. \item For the sake of comparison we give here the formula for the coefficient $A$ in the asymptotic formula \eqref{eq:bolg} for the operator $\BOLG$.
 As shown in \cite[Theorem 2.2]{Sobolev2021}, the function $H$ also belongs to $\plainL{3/4}(\R^3)$ and